theCRABsite/crab-characters/README.md

 ## CRAB Characters
 The CRAB characters are part of the CRAB meme.
 They are free to use by the CRAB community.
+You can find the images in the image folder.